 - 1. Notification about the opportunity for CPME constituents and other interested parties to validate the current standards and provide input about any problems in the interpretation or application of the standards or any gaps that might exist. - 2.
-Broad-based surveys about the standards that solicit input by relevant constituencies to include academics (faculty and administrators), practicing podiatric physicians, students, leaders of podiatric organizations, and representatives of licensing and certifying agencies. - 3.
+Broad-based surveys about the standards that solicit input by relevant constituencies to include academic representatives (faculty and administrators), practicing podiatric physicians, students, leaders of podiatric medical organizations, and representatives of licensing and certifying agencies. - 3.
 Periodic review of the standards in a practical, manageable, and consistent way to facilitate sound decision making that results in the validation of the standards.
 The first aspect of the systematic review of the standards ensures the opportunity for any interested party to provide input about the standards at any time.
-Information regarding how to submit comments to CPME is sent to constituents and is posted on the CPME website.
+Information regarding how to submit comments to CPME is sent to constituents and posted on the CPME website.

 All comments must be submitted to CPME in writing; the name, affiliation, and contact information of the individual submitting the comments must be identified.

-The second major feature of the review process involves the solicitation of input about the standards through constituent surveying processes.
+The second feature in the above list involves solicitation of input about the standards through constituent surveying processes.
 In the fifth year of the six-year standards review cycle, CPME solicits information through a web-based questionnaire designed to probe participants' understanding and interpretation of the standards, as well as to evaluate each standard for its validity and relevance to the quality of a college of podiatric medicine.
 Each standard and requirement, as well as the standards as a whole, are reviewed through this surveying process.

 The Council additionally solicits input about the standards from on-site evaluators and colleges of podiatric medicine following each on-site evaluation.
-This allows for valuable input from individuals who recently experienced the on-site evaluation and, thus, are familiar with the accreditation process.
+This review process allows for valuable input from individuals who recently experienced the on-site evaluation and are thus familiar with the accreditation process.

-The third major feature of the process formalizes the systematic review and analysis of the information collected, as discussed above.
-If CPME determines at any point during the review process that it needs to make changes to the standards, the Council will initiate action within 12 months to address the relevant issues with final action taken by the Council within 18 months.
-Such action may include convening the ad hoc advisory committee for the purpose of reviewing the standards and recommending changes to the Council.
+The third feature in the above list formalizes the systematic review and analysis of the information collected, as discussed above.
+If CPME determines at any point during the review process that it needs to make changes to the standards, the Council will initiate action within 12 months to address the relevant issues, with final action taken by the Council within 18 months.
+Such action may include convening the Ad Hoc Advisory Committee for the purpose of reviewing the standards and recommending changes to the Council.

 The results of the comprehensive review are transmitted to the Council.
-Before any substantive changes become final, the Council disseminates proposed revisions in accreditation policies, standards, requirements, and procedures for comment to the community of interest including accredited, provisionally accredited, and candidate status institutions and programs, faculty, students, residency and fellowship programs, and profession leaders.
-The Council will afford the community of interest at least four months to comment on the proposed changes and will take into account any comments received on the proposed changes.
-If the Council determines that additional document revisions are needed based on review of the comments received, the additional revisions will be forwarded to the community of interest for another period of at least four months.
+Before any substantive changes become final, the Council disseminates proposed revisions in accreditation policies, standards, requirements, and procedures for comment to the community of interest including accredited, preaccredited, and candidate status institutions and programs, faculty, students, residency and fellowship programs, and profession leaders.
+The Council will afford the community of interest 60 days to comment on the proposed changes and will take into account any comments received on the proposed changes.
+If the Council determines that additional document revisions are needed based on review of the comments received, the additional revisions will be forwarded to the community of interest for another period of 60 days.

-The ad hoc committee has at least two face-to-face meetings.
-The results of its review, including recommendations for revisions to standards, requirements, and procedures is reported to and used by the Council to determine that the standards are, in fact, valid and reliable indicators of quality and are commonly accepted by the educational and practice communities.
+The results of the Ad Hoc Advisory Committee's review, including recommendations for revisions to standards, requirements, and procedures, are reported to and used by the Council to determine that the standards are, in fact, valid and reliable indicators of quality and are accepted commonly by the educational and practice communities.
 The standards, requirements, and procedures are subsequently revised by the Council.
 Essential components of this process include, but are not limited to, the following: